day8/re-frame/docs/Talking-To-Servers.md

 ```

 Notes:
-  1. Our event handler to "describe" a side effect, rather than to "do" the side effect
+  1. Our event handler "describes" side effects, it does not "do" side effects
-  2. The event handler for `:process-response` stays as it was.
+  2. The event handler we wrote for `:process-response` stays as it was